secureflag/actions/.github/actions/advisory_training_check/README.md

   - Read the commits messages
   - Create a comment in a Pull Request
 - `api_endpoint`: SecureFlag API endpoint URL.
 - `api_token`: (Required) API token to authenticate with SecureFlag.

 Store all sensitive values as GitHub Secrets in your repository or organization.

 ### Set Branch Protection rule to enforce blocking of the Pull Request
-- Repo Settings
+- Repository Settings
 - Branches
 - Add Branch protection rule
   - Set branch name pattern (eg. "main")